 Feta cheese that’s been made from pasteurized milk is likely safe to eat because the pasteurization process will kill any harmful bacteria.
 The Food and Drug Administration (FDA) notes that pregnant women should only consider eating feta cheese they know has been made from pasteurized milk.
 You should only consume cheese that has a clear label that reads “made from pasteurized milk.”

-However, that being said, the Centers for Disease Control and Prevention (CDC) still warns there’s always a risk for pregnant women when they eat soft cheeses — even pasteurized products could contain bacteria if the cheese is made in a factory with unsanitary conditions.
+However, that being said, the still warns there’s always a risk for pregnant women when they eat soft cheeses — even pasteurized products could contain bacteria if the cheese is made in a factory with unsanitary conditions.

 The main risk of eating feta cheese, or any soft cheese during pregnancy, is that it can contain a harmful type of bacteria called Listeria monocytogenes that can be very harmful to your unborn baby.